50th Armored Division (United States): History

+On 1 October 1987 the 150th Aviation, a parent regiment under the United States Army Regimental System, was organized in the New Jersey, Vermont and Delaware Army National Guard.
+It was organized to consist of 1st Battalion at Trenton Airport, New Jersey, Company D at Burlington Airport, Vermont; Company E at New Castle Air National Guard Base, Delaware and Company F at Dover, New Jersey, all elements of the 50th Armored Division.

 The Center of Military History notes that reorganizing the Army National Guard to meet the new 'Division 86' structures in the mid-1980s was a challenging process, and most Guard divisions expanded their recruiting areas.
 The 50th Armored Division did not, and instead had the allotment for one of its brigades moved to the Texas Army National Guard, making the future of the division within the force structure 'uncertain'.
-During this time, both battalions of Vermont's 172nd Armor 86th Brigade began doing their annual training at Fort Hood, Texas, a change from their former armor deployment base of Fort Drum, New York.
-By October 1986, Vermont's 86th Brigade left the 50th Armor Division and became part of the 26th Infantry Division.
-A few years later the 86th went to the 42nd ID and received M60A3 medium tanks.
+In June 1988, Vermont's 86th Brigade left the 50th Armored Division and became part of the 26th Infantry Division.

 Inactivation

 On 1 September 1993, the 50th Armored Division was inactivated and its remaining brigades joined other divisions.
 New Jersey's 50th Infantry Brigade, which took the Division's lineage, was made part of the 42nd Infantry Division.
 The 36th Infantry Brigade from Texas was reabsorbed into the 49th Armored Division.
-In the early 1990s further consolidation followed the fall of the Soviet Union, and the 26th Infantry Division inactivated, causing Vermont's 86th Brigade to join the 42nd Infantry Division and soon receive M1A2 Abrams main battle tanks.
-While under the 50th Armor Division, Vermont's 1st and 2d Battalion, 172nd Armor of the 86th Brigade excelled at tank gunnery and field exercises, making the 86th Brigade the only Army National Guard unit to ever consistently accomplish Tank Table XIII, an honor it continued to earn even after the 50th AD inactivated.
-Due to further military consolidations, the 86th Brigade turned in its Abrams tanks in 2006 and ended its Armor designation just short of 40 years.

-Organization 1989
+Structure in 1988

 At the end of the Cold War the division was a unit of the New Jersey Army National Guard, with a round-out brigade from the Texas Army National Guard.
 The division was organized according to the Army of Excellence table of organization and equipment:

+Much of this data is drawn from the Annual Report of the NJ ARNG for 1988.